themessenge/aoc_2022/README.md

 # aoc_2022

-This is not well-written code but it works
+This is not well-written code